dspsandbox/AD9958-real-time-RF-source/README.md

 ## Hardware
 * **AD9958 eval board**.
 Dual channel DDS with a DAC sampling rate of upt to 500 MHz.
 For further details please check the documentation on the [AD9958](https://www.analog.com/en/products/ad9958.html) and the [AD9958 evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9958.html).

 * **chipKIT Max32**.
 PIC32 development board with a 80MHz on board clock.
-This microcontroller recieves the requested RF setting over its serial port and sets the corresponding register on the AD9958 via an SPI bus.
+This microcontroller recieves the requested RF setting over its serial port and sets the corresponding registers on the AD9958 via an SPI bus.
 For detailed information please refer to the [chipKIT Max 32 reference manual](https://reference.digilentinc.com/chipkit_max32/refmanual),  the [PIC32MX5XX/6XX/7XX data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/60001156J.pdf) and the more complete [PIC32MX Familiy Reference Manual](http://hades.mech.northwestern.edu/images/2/21/61132B_PIC32ReferenceManual.pdf).

 * **Reference RF clock** for operating the DDS.
 In order to achieve the maximum sampling rate of the AD9958 a minimum clock frequency of 25 MHz is required.
 Please refer to the  AD9958 eval board documentation for the max/min ratings in terms of power and frequency.